-Durlavam sarva lokanam durgatishayakarakam.
-(Garuda Puran, 2009, p.81) The Garuda Puran reads, "The deceased is freed from all the bad omens if the pret ghada is donated.
+The Garud Puran reads,

+"The deceased is freed from all the bad omens if the pret ghada is donated.
 This donation is very rare in this world.
-Misfortune can be got rid of; and good omens can be achieved as well" (Ibid 7/59, p.81).
+Misfortune can be got rid of; and good omens can be achieved as well".

 In the past, we had celebrated Rose's birthday many times, and now we used the same room for his six-month rituals.
 We became disappointed.
 We discharged our parental responsibilities.
-We prayed the god not to create such a dreadful situation to any parents.
+We prayed the god not to create such a dreadful situation to any parents life.